 4. Osan has an Air Force Inn called Turumi Lodge.

-Turumi Lodge, the only Osan Air Base lodging, is a 10- to 15-minute walk from the Osan passenger terminal.
-It’s also only a few minutes from the Base Exchange, food court, movie theater, and other base facilities.
+Turumi Lodge, the only Osan Air Base lodging, is a 10-minute walk from the Osan passenger terminal.
+It’s also a short walk from the Base Exchange, food court, fitness center, and Checkertails, a 24-hour diner that serves breakfast all day (pro tip: try the pancakes).

 Turumi Lodge offers standard rooms, business suites, and Temporary Lodging Facilities (TLFs).
 They also have free laundry facilities, a cardio fitness room, a coffee shop, and a 24/7 Shoppette.